www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/weekly-t32-process-project-status-weekly.md

 when it is stating failure all the time.
 This does not apply for statuses, that show progress.
 # Service
+* Remove usage of Deprecations and afterward delete the unused deprecations.
 * Process status badges: https://codeberg.org/splitcells-net/net.splitcells.network.hub
 * Improve test coverage.
     * Current JaCoCo report: https://splitcells.net/net/splitcells/martins/avots/website/jacoco-aggregate/index.html